 Under the special work site provisions, exempt employer-provided transportation or allowances must relate to transportation between the individual’s principal place of residence and the work site.
 Accordingly, any transportation assistance relating to travel between the work site and a location other than the individual’s principal place of residence (such as a vacation in lieu of going home) will not be excluded from taxable income.

 Education provided to the individual that is mainly for the benefit of the employer is not taxable to the employee.
 A taxable benefit arises when the education is mainly for the employee’s benefit or relates to schooling for his/her dependents.

 A bonus (in respect of non-Canadian employment), if paid before the individual becomes taxable in Canada, or after he/she ceases to be taxable in Canada is not taxable in Canada.
 Bonuses received while resident in Canada or relating to Canadian-source employment are taxable in Canada.

 The employee may claim a special deduction for the first five years of the loan, equal to the imputed interest on CAD 25,000.
 There are certain conditions that must be met for such loans that are made by the employer to be considered as employee home relocation loans.
 It is recommended that individuals consult their tax advisers regarding their particular facts and circumstances to determine if the loan qualifies.

-Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who uses their personally owned motor vehicles for business purposes is are not considered a taxable benefit to the those employees if the allowances do not exceed the rates set for each year by CRA(For 2016, the rates are CAD 54 cents kilometer for the first 5,000 kilometer driven and CAD 48 cents per kilometer driven after that).
-However, those allowances will become taxable if the employer also reimburses the employees for any of the employees’ car expense (e.g., gas, insurance) or pays the employees any additional lump sum allowance.
+Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who use their personally owned motor vehicles for business purposes are not considered a taxable benefit to those employees if the allowances do not exceed the rates set for each year by CRA (For 2018, the rates are CAD 55 cents per kilometer for the first 5,000 kilometers driven and CAD 49 cents per kilometer driven after that).
+However, those allowances will become taxable in the year received if the employer also reimburses the employees for any of the employees’ car expense (e.g., gas, insurance) or pays the employees any additional lump sum allowance during the same year.